sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

     _Entering a comment on a Feedback item_

-1. Back in the emulator, click the **REFRESH** button to see the comments that you just added in HockeyApp:
+1. Back in the emulator, click the **REFRESH** button to see the comments that you just added in HockeyApp.

     ![Feedback discussion in HockeyApp in the emulator](Images/emulator-feedback-discussion.png "Feedback discussion in HockeyApp in the emulator")